 Despite the importance of understanding thermal perception in classrooms, previous thermal comfort investigation conducted in Nigeria, mainly focused on hostel blocks, residential and office buildings.
-Furthermore, the participants in these studies were mainly adults, despite that approximately 43% of the population of the country is within the age range of 0-14 years.12 Teli et al.13 and de Dear et al.7 argue that children's perception of comfort may be different from that of adults because age, activity and metabolic rates differ significantly between both groups.
-In addition, children are not matured in physiology and psychology, causing them to possess poor self regulation ability when faced with temperature changes.14 Based on these findings, thermal comfort obtained using only adults as participants may not be applicable to children.
-Furthermore, comfort temperature survey carried out in a geographical area cannot be generalized to apply to a different geographical area^{2,15} because of differences in culture, buildings and climates.
+Furthermore, the participants used in these studies were mainly adults, despite that approximately 43% of the population of the country is within the range age of 0-14 years Nigerian Demographics 2018.
+Teli et al 2013 and de Dear et al 2015 argue that children's perception of comfort may be different from that of adults because age, activity and metabolic rates differ significantly between both groups.
+In addition, children are not matured in physiology and psychology, causing them to possess poor self regulation ability when faced with temperature changes Jiang et al 2018.
+Based on these findings, thermal comfort obtained using only adults as participants may not be applicable to children.
+Furthermore, comfort temperature survey carried out in a geographical area can not be generalized to apply to a different geographical area Nicol et al 2012; Treblicock et al 2017 because of differences in culture, buildings and climates.

-The case study country, Nigeria is classified as tropical and has a population of approximately 180 million people.16 The precise study state.
-Imo State, has a warm and humid climate.
-In this state, children from mixed socioeconomic backgrounds converge for class activities in public schools in two types of classrooms referred in this article as 'open-space' and 'enclosed-plan' classrooms (Figure 1(a) and (b)).
+The case study country, Nigeria is classified as tropical and has a population of approximately 180 million people United Nations 2017.
+The precise study state, Imo State, has a warm and humid climate.
+In this state, children from mixed socio-economic backgrounds converge for class activities in public schools in two types of classrooms referred in this paper as 'open-space and 'enclosed-plan' classrooms (Figures 1A and 1B).
 The two types of classrooms have different architectural compositions, and the occupants are from mixed socio-economic backgrounds.
-There is a need to extract information from these two factors that may influence the perception of thermal comfort, in view of the finding from Trebilcok et al.15 about a correlation between thermal comfort and socio-economic backgrounds of participants in thermal comfort surveys.
+There is a need to extract information from these two factors that may influence the perception of thermal comfort, in view of the finding from Trebilcok et al 2017 about a correlation between thermal comfort and socio-economic backgrounds of participants in thermal comfort surveys.